followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditorPrepared.md

 <!--typeFunctionParamName1_field4-->parentType<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->string<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
 The editor's location.
-This field can have the following values: *'dataRow'*, *'filterRow'*, *'headerRow'* or *'searchPanel'*.
+One of *'dataRow'*, *'filterRow'*, *'headerRow'* or *'searchPanel'*.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->value<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->any<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-The editor value.
+The editor's value.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->setValue(newValue)<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->any<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
-A method that you need to call to change a cell value when the editor value is changed.
+A method that you need to call to change the cell value after the editor's value is changed.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->updateValueTimeout<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->number<!--/typeFunctionParamType1_field7-->
 <!--typeFunctionParamDescription1_field7-->
-A delay between the moment a user finishes typing a filter value and the moment it is applied.
+Gets and sets the delay between the moment a user stops typing a filter value and the moment it is applied.
 Available if **parentType** is *'filterRow'* or *'searchPanel'*.
 <!--/typeFunctionParamDescription1_field7-->
 <!--typeFunctionParamName1_field8-->width<!--/typeFunctionParamName1_field8-->
 <!--typeFunctionParamType1_field8-->number<!--/typeFunctionParamType1_field8-->
 <!--typeFunctionParamDescription1_field8-->
-The editor width.
-Has a value only for those editors whose **parentType** is *'searchPanel'*, for all others it equals **null**.
+The editor's width; equals **null** for editors of all parent types except for the *'searchPanel'*.
 <!--/typeFunctionParamDescription1_field8-->
 <!--typeFunctionParamName1_field9-->disabled<!--/typeFunctionParamName1_field9-->
 <!--typeFunctionParamType1_field9-->boolean<!--/typeFunctionParamType1_field9-->